IBM/aspera-cli/docs/README.erb.md

 <%=cmd%> aoc files download <source folder path> <source filename 1> ...
 ```

-I.e. the first argument is the source folder, and the following arguments are the source file names in this folder.
+i.e., the first argument is the source folder, and the following arguments are the source file names in this folder.

 If a single file or folder is to be downloaded, then a single argument can be provided.